 Pandemics are usually not isolated but occur in conjunction with other challenges like war, climate change and internal unrest.
-This is because disease is a symptom of and a contributory factor to multiple forces re-shaping the world system, including new trade routes, new geopolitical structures, new technologies, new economic institutions, new climate conditions, new religious-philosophical provinces, and so on.
+This is because disease is a symptom of and a contributory factor to multiple forces re-shaping the

+Evolution: Trajectories of Social Evolution 2022 130-162 130 world system, including new trade routes, new geopolitical structures, new technologies, new economic institutions, new climate conditions, new religious-philosophical provinces, and so on.
 The pandemic is part of a complex crisis or syndrome of interlocking stresses, which can be attributed to an increase in the intensity of human interaction caused by population growth and expansion of socio-economic networks.
 The problem is not increased interaction as such but the creation of new networks and contacts without the new attitudes, institutions and social technologies needed to manage the resulting stresses.
-The crisis generates its own solution, as it persuades people of the need for reform and encourages them to negotiate possibly difficult, far-reaching changes in human relationships.
+The crisis generates its own solution, as it persuades people of the need for reform and encourages them to negotiate possibly difficult, farreaching changes in human relationships.
+Hence, a complex crisis is associated with accelerated progress in social institutions that may subsequently be perceived as a shift of historical era.